kogakure/website-11ty-stefanimhoff.de/src/posts/2020/zettelkasten-note-taking-devonthink.md

 title: Zettelkasten Note-Taking Method With DEVONthink
 date: 2020-05-18T10:00:00+02:00
 author: Stefan Imhoff
 description: "The way we write notes determines how we think and learn.
 I was introduced recently to a quite old method of writing notes: The Zettelkasten method.
-This article describes how I implemented the method into my workflow with DEVONthink."
+This essay describes how I implemented the method into my workflow with DEVONthink."
 tags:
   - productivity
   - note-taking